AUSANGATE TREK – 5 Days & 4 Nights

 • Dry bag in which to put your overnight gear so it won’t get wet or dusty on the trail

-• 3 person, 4 season tents (2 people in large and comfortable Mountain Hardwear Expedition tent)
+• 3-person, 4-season tents (2 people in a large and comfortable Mountain Hardwear Expedition tent)

 • Toilet tent and toilet and toilet paper